HoSNN: Adversarially-Robust Homeostatic Spiking Neural Networks with Adaptive Firing Thresholds: Method

-\textbf{TA-LIF model.} \eqref{eq:lif}, \eqref{eq:spike}, and \eqref{eq:vth} together delineate the proposed TA-LIF model.
+where $\theta_i$ is a neuron-level learnable parameter, dictating the pace of firing threshold adjustment. \paragraph{TA-LIF model.} \eqref{eq:lif}, \eqref{eq:spike}, and \eqref{eq:vth} together delineate the proposed TA-LIF model.
 We construct a homeostatic SNN (HoSNN) using TA-LIF neurons, where each TA-LIF neuron maintains its unique \(\theta_i\) and \(V_{th}^i(t)\).
 To extract precise semantic information from \(\mathcal{D}\), we collect the NDS for the HoSNN from a well-trained LIF-SNN with identical network configurations. \(\theta_i\) and network weights $W$ of the HoSNN can be jointly optimized using a training algorithm such as backpropagation.

 During inference with the optimized \(\theta_i\), \(V^i_{th}(t)\) is adapted in an unsupervised manner according to \eqref{eq:vth}.
-Intuitively, if TA-LIF neuron $i$ shows abnormal increased activation relative to the reference NDS, \(V^i_{th}(t)\) would be stepped up to suppress the increase in membrane potential.
+Intuitively, if a TA-LIF neuron $i$ shows a abnormal increased activation relative to the reference NDS, \(V^i_{th}(t)\) would be stepped up to suppress the increase in membrane potential.
 Conversely, if the neuron is abnormally inhibited, \(V^i_{th}(t)\) would be tuned down.
-Figure~\ref{fig:simulation} compares the LIF and TA-LIF models via numerical simulation of \eqref{eq:err_dyn2}, showing the growth of error \( e_i(t) \) over time.
+Figure~\ref{fig:combined_figures}(a) compares the LIF and TA-LIF models via numerical simulation of \eqref{eq:err_dyn2}, showing the growth of error \( e_i(t) \) over time.
 We set the $\varepsilon(t)$ as Gaussian white noise $\xi(t) \sim \mathcal{N}(0, 1)$ and repeated the simulation 1000 times.
 The membrane potential error of TA-LIF (red area) is significantly smaller than that of LIF (blue area), revealing TA-LIF's dynamic robustness under noisy input perturbations.

 The feedback control in \eqref{eq:vth} offers a straightforward means to implement homeostasis, which in turn enhances the adversarial resilience of the proposed HoSNNs.
 Furthermore, this homeostatic control exhibits two favorable dynamic properties presented next, underscoring its relevance in solving the membrane potential error minimization problem of \eqref{eq:opt2} as a feedback control solution.